vikingdata/articles/linux/vm/DOING/Linux_dev_under_VirtualBox_part1.md

 The issue is, cygwin is not 100% compatible with some software, its a pain.
 I want a real Linux box to issue commands with.
 Cygwin is pretty good.
 WSL is another option than Cygwin.
-With WSL, you can only use one environment as a time -- at least I haven't figured out how to make two WSL installations run at the same time.
+With WSL, you can only use one environment at a time -- at least I haven't figured out how to make two WSL installations run at the same time.

 Also, a goal is to make this usable under a VPN in Windows.